Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/species-selector/species-homepage.md

 Select the expand icon to find more detailed information about each category.

-You can also select the 'Example gene' to view a gene in the Entity viewer or Genome browser respectively.
+You can also select the 'Example gene' to view a gene in the Feature explorer or Genome browser respectively.

 ## Summary panel